thomas-kiss/CS110-applied-ai-system-project/README.md

 ## Original Project

-This project extends **VibeMatch 1.0**, a content-based music recommender built in Modules 1–3 of CodePath Ai110.
-The original system scored a hand-curated 20-track catalog against a hardcoded user profile using a six-feature weighted sum (energy, valence, acousticness, danceability, tempo, genre).
+This project extends **VibeMatch 1.0**, a content-based music recommender simulator built as part of CodePath Ai110 Spring 2026.
+[Repo](https://github.com/codepath/ai110-module3show-musicrecommendersimulation-starter) The original system scored a hand-curated 20-track catalog against a hardcoded user profile using a six-feature weighted sum (energy, valence, acousticness, danceability, tempo, genre).
 It demonstrated the fundamentals of feature similarity scoring and behavioral signals (liked/skipped history), but required manually specifying numeric preferences and could only search 20 songs.

 ---